frank038/jawm-xorg-window-manager-/README.md

 Early release, but usable.
 Tint2 can be used with this wm.

 Known issues:
-- browsers in fullscreen mode
+- firefox in fullscreen mode
-- a little low performance while resizing (due to expose event and buttons)
+- a little lower performance while resizing (due to expose event and buttons)